adaefler-art/codefactory-control/docs/GITHUB_ACTIONS_EVENTBUS.md

 AFU-9 does not require a strict schema for the event bus message, but a practical default is:

 - `message-body`: `toJson(github)` (includes `event_name`, `repository`, `actor`, and the event payload)

+Recommended addition:

+- Include a top-level `delivery_id` string.
+The consumer stores it with a unique constraint for idempotency.

 If you need routing/dispatch later, add a `--message-attributes` block (e.g. `event_name`, `repo_full_name`) and keep it stable.